bojand/fsto-2018-grpc/slides.md

 ???

 - Same idea for Node.js
-- In case of Node.js we have the option of using dynamic generation of our client and server code, which is sometimes more convinient
+- In case of Node.js we have the option of using dynamic generation of our client and server code, which is sometimes more convenient

 ---